louis-fiori/aws-bedrock-chatbot/README.md

 ![Demonstration](./assets/demo.gif)

 ## 📄 License
-MIT — feel free to fork and build upon it!
+MIT, feel free to fork and build upon it!